 During a Pandemic Cost Benefit Analysis Becomes Your Best Guide

-Zoom and many other online services have seen a surge in paying customers and explosive growth during the COVID-19 pandemic.
+Cost benefit analysis is a powerful indicator during a crisis.
+It explains why Zoom and many other online services have seen a surge in paying customers and explosive growth during the COVID-19 pandemic.

 COVID-19 changed the game for both new and existing products by elevating the benefit side of the equation…making the cost side less noticeable.
 Avoidance of catastrophic illness tends to be an exceptionally large benefit, so by comparison cost is almost irrelevant.